andycowl/bbdb3-manual/faq.rst

 File format information
 -----------------------

-You don't need to know this but the BBDB file format version is embedded within the file header (first two lines) of the BBDB database.
+The BBDB file format version is embedded within the file header (first two lines) of the BBDB database file.
+It's unlikely you will ever need to know this but it may prove helpful when diagnosing V2 to V3 migration issues.

 For BBDBV2 (2.35)::